alexandre-dacaf/cliware/docs/backlog.md

 ## Epic 4: Outputs

-- [ ] 🧩 **User Story 4.1 - As a dev, have multiple outputs for various use cases**
+- [x] 🧩 **User Story 4.1 - As a dev, have multiple outputs for various use cases**
-    - [ ] 4.1.1 - Implement card-like appearance for the inputs (prompts and command-input)
+    - [x] 4.1.1 - Implement card-like appearance for the inputs (prompts and command-input)
-    - [ ] 4.1.2 - Implement card-like appearance for the groups of outputs related to a single command (adjust in terminal-history)
+    - [x] 4.1.2 - Implement card-like appearance for the groups of outputs related to a single command (adjust in terminal-history)
-    - [ ] 4.1.3 - Make sure the terminal is always scrolling to the bottom
+    - [x] 4.1.3 - Make sure the terminal is always scrolling to the bottom
-    - [ ] 4.1.4 - Implement basic printing with tables
+    - [x] 4.1.4 - Implement basic printing with tables
-    - [ ] 4.1.5 - Implement toast (upper corner or inline?)
-    - [ ] 4.1.6 - Implement basic messages (sucess, error, alert, etc).
+    - [x] 4.1.6 - Implement basic messages (sucess, error, alert, etc).
 Should they be persistent or transient?
 Toast or inline?
-    - [ ] 4.1.7 - Implement progress bar
+    - [x] 4.1.7 - Implement progress bar
-    - [ ] 4.1.8 - Implement JSON output
+    - [x] 4.1.8 - Implement JSON output
-    - [ ] 4.1.9 - Implement spinner
+    - [x] 4.1.9 - Implement spinner
-    - [ ] 4.1.10 - Implement output to file (first csv, json and txt only)
+    - [x] 4.1.10 - Implement output to file (first csv, json and txt only)
-    - [ ] 4.1.11 - Implement output to clipboard
+    - [x] 4.1.11 - Implement output to clipboard

 ## Epic 5: Refactoring